reiver/learn-golang-in-one-day/README.md

 )
 ```

-Changing this did 2 things:…
+There are 2 results of this change:…

-№1: the `fmt.Println()` function is gone, and
+result №1: the `fmt.Println()` function is gone, and

-№2: we have a whole bunch of new functions available to use — that all start with `c80.` — that will give us the power to draw images.
+result №2: we have a whole bunch of new functions available to use — that all start with `c80.` — that will give us the power to draw images.

 ## PLAY.GOLANG.ORG — drawing — dye — 0